decentstack/decentstack/README.md

 This project is licensed under GNU AGPLv3

-<sup>If you have any concerns or conflicts with this license please open an issue and
+<sup>If you have any concerns or conflicts with this license, then please open an issue and
 state your case.</sup>